How To Effectively Overcome Microaggressions In The Workplace

 A microinvalidation is when a person unintentionally uses diminishing comments or actions that exclude, negate or dismiss the thoughts, feelings and experiences of marginalized groups.

 For example, when someone expresses discomfort in response to a coworker's racial comment and gets dismissive reactions like "You're just being sensitive" or "Let it go, he didn't mean it like that".

 All these behaviors communicate hostile, derogatory, or negative messages but are not only expressed verbally.
 Here is an overview on how these microaggressions can manifest in the workplace.

 How can Microaggressions Manifest at Work?

-Microaggressions in the workplace can be communicated in different ways, some more obvious than others, and they can significantly impact an organizations’ health creating a hostile work environment and compromising employee engagement.
+Microaggressions in the workplace can be communicated in different ways, some more obvious than others, and they can significantly impact an organizations' health creating an illegal hostile work environment and compromising employee engagement.

 These are the 3 ways in which microaggressions can come up at work:

 A verbal microaggression is when someone says something disrespectful, rude or stigmatizing to a marginalized group.
 These comments or questions may not be intended to be harmful but are usually perceived as upsetting and offensive to members of minority groups.

 Examples of verbal microaggressions: